phpDocumentor/phpDocumentor/docs/manual/Plugins.rst

-version     The version number of this plugin; may be used in the dependencies author      The name of the author email       The e-mail address for enquiries about the plugin website     The website where more information may be shared description A descriptive text about this plugin
+version     The version number of this plugin; may be used in the dependencies author      The name of the author email       The e-mail address for enquiries about the plugin website     The home page for this plugin description A descriptive text about this plugin
 =========== ==================================================================